-Joshua litigates a wide array of commercial cases, ranging from contract, fraud, and misappropriation disputes to consumer protection and sex discrimination matters.
-He advises individuals and companies on their response to congressional and state attorney general inquiries, participates in sensitive internal investigations, and supports clients seeking to navigate complex legal questions.
-Along with several of his colleagues at Kaplan Hecker, Joshua has represented Brown and Columbia Universities in Title IX litigation.
+Joshua’s practice includes complex commercial disputes, constitutional and civil rights law, and Supreme Court and appellate litigation.
+He litigates a wide array of commercial cases, ranging from contract, fraud and misappropriation disputes to consumer protection and sex discrimination matters.
+He advises individuals, non-profits and companies on their response to congressional and state attorney general inquiries, participates in sensitive internal investigations and supports clients seeking to navigate complex legal questions.
+Along with several of his colleagues at Kaplan Hecker, Joshua has represented Brown University and Columbia University in Title IX litigation.

 Joshua is also an experienced defamation litigator.
-He represents E. Jean Carroll in a case against Donald J. Trump for defamatory statements Trump made in response to Ms. Carroll’s public revelation that he had sexually assaulted her.
-He successfully obtained the dismissal of two state court brought by Rep. Devin Nunes against Liz Mair for her political criticism.
-And in 2020, he represented Stanford Medical School faculty who were threatened with a defamation suit for scientific criticism of policies advocated by former White House Coronavirus Advisor Dr. Scott Atlas.
+He currently represents E. Jean Carroll in a case against Donald J. Trump for defamatory statements that Trump made in response to Ms. Carroll’s public revelation that he had sexually assaulted her.
+Joshua previously represented Liz Mair in successfully defending against two defamation suits filed by Rep. Devin Nunes concerning her political criticism.
+And in September 2020, he successfully represented Stanford Medical School faculty who were threatened with a defamation suit for scientific criticism of policies advocated by former White House Coronavirus Advisor Dr. Scott Atlas.

-Joshua maintains a substantial civil rights and constitutional practice.
-His cases have ranged across LGBTQ rights, religious liberty, reproductive rights, freedom of speech, privacy, firearm regulation, the right to counsel, due process, and the scope of constitutional remedies.
-He has represented individual clients, civil rights organizations, non-profits, companies, current and former government officials, cities, states, and congressional committees.
-While many of these representations have involved litigation, he also provides practical counsel to clients who seek to assess their options and risk profile in areas of legal uncertainty.
+In addition, Joshua maintains a substantial civil rights and constitutional practice.
+He has developed particular expertise in election law and redistricting, LGBTQ rights, religious liberty and freedom of speech, though his representations have also addressed privacy rights, due process, racial justice, firearm regulation, the right to counsel and the separation of powers.
+In his constitutional matters, Joshua has represented individual clients, civil rights organizations, non-profits, companies, current and former government officials, cities, states and congressional committees.
+While many of these representations have involved litigation, Joshua also provides practical counsel to clients seeking to understand and strategize their options.

-Joshua’s current and recent representations in this field include:
+Joshua’s list of current and recent representations in this field include:

 - Two New York State legislators in a lawsuit against the NYPD for police misconduct during the May 2020 Black Lives Matter protests

-- Students, parents, teachers, and LGBTQ rights groups in challenging Florida H.B.
+- Students, parents and teachers in challenging Florida H.B.
 1557 (the “Don’t Say Gay” law)

 - The Federal Defenders of New York in a statutory and constitutional challenge to attorney access policies at the Metropolitan Detention Center